France-Travail/words_n_fun/README.md

 ---

+The purpose of this project is two folds:
+1. To normalize tools and how tos of semantic analysis projects
+2. To offer end to end pipelines to speed up the time to market of NLP services

+---

 # Licence

 This project is distributed under the GNU AFFERO GENERAL PUBLIC LICENSE V3.0.
 Please check the LICENSE file.

----

-## Why ?

-The purpose of this project is two folds:
-1. To normalize tools and how tos of semantic analysis projects
-2. To offer end to end pipelines to speed up the time to market of NLP services

 ---